lenincompres/ima-few-2025/Week 11/README.md

    * **Remediation Exercise** : Each team picks two or three accessibility issues to fix on a simple HTML/CSS page.
 3. **Reflection and Learning Log** :
    * Add entries on accessibility concepts learned, audit findings, and reflections on the importance of inclusive design.

-## Part 2: Project Proposals

-Each student will have 5 minutes to explain their idea (or ideas) for the final project.
-  *  What would you like to accomplish?
-  *  What were your inspirations?
-  *  Share your design (UX/UI) ideas: moodboard, sitemap, wireframes.
-  *  What API, data, and resources would you incorporate?

 ### Assignment